automagisch/ratchet/README.md

 This Gulp package taking care of the hbs precompilation in Ratchet:
 [gulp-handlebars](https://www.npmjs.com/package/gulp-handlebars)

+**Awesome Sass mixins from Bourbon**

+[Bourbon](http://bourbon.io/) is a lightweight scss mixin/function library.
+Go check their website out, as ratchet exposes these mixins by default to use!

 **Minification**

 Minifying your code is easy, just run `gulp build --production` and minification is done automagically.
 This goes for seperate gulp tasks as well, like `gulp styles --production` and `gulp babel --production`.

 ### Configurables